 Please note that we do not offer any “student rate” subscriptions since we do not offer any “student level functionality.”
 Many subscribers are in fact students — who know the value of their time and the state of their information technology capabilities.
 If you have more time and IT expertise than you do budget, then Q-Assessor isn’t really intended for your needs.

-We offer four payment mechanisms for subscribers.
+We offer three payment mechanisms for subscribers.
 You select one of them when you request a subscription.
 We list them here in order of our preference: